GIFTED ASSESSMENT

 How much does a gifted evaluation cost?

-There are three thoughtfully designed levels of gifted testing/assessment, ranging from foundational to comprehensive.
-The right fit becomes clear through our intake call, where we’ll discuss your child’s story and your goals.
-Costs will be reviewed and proposed after that conversation, so you know exactly what to expect before moving forward.
+There are several levels of gifted assessment, ranging from foundational to more comprehensive.
+The best fit is determined during an intake call, where we’ll talk through your child’s profile and your goals.
+Costs are reviewed after that conversation so families know what to expect before moving forward.

 undeRstanding that sees the whole child